544 Wiper Info

 Detailed 544 Wiper Wiring Diagram, contacts shown in the OFF and Parked condition

-(Terminal 53 is connected to 31b and Chassis by way of Wiper Switch.)
+(Terminal 53 is connected to 31b and Chassis (31) by way of Park Switch contacts.)

 Added Snubber Diode (green) found on later Motors*.

-* Snubber diode is effectively across the closing contact of "Parkswitch", and minimized its erosion.
+* Snubber diode is effectively across the closing contact of "Parkswitch", and minimizes its erosion.
+See also Links: Component between Terms 53 and 31b.

 Switch position and function in original unchanged configuration: